KabirSinghMehrok/kabirsingh.me/README.md

 # Kabir Singh Mehrok - Personal Portfolio

 This is the source code for my personal portfolio website, [kabirsingh.me](https://kabirsingh.me).
-It's a place to showcase my professional experience, projects, and skills as a Frontend Developer.
+It's a place to showcase my professional experience, projects, and skills as a Software Developer.

 ## ✨ Features